-Agreement").
-In the past few years, the Company and Mr. Landis have been unable to agree on terms of ancillary documents that were to be entered into under the Development Agreement and, on October 21, 2004, entered into an Agreement to modify several provisions of the Development Agreement (the "2004 Agreement").
-Under the terms of the 2004 Agreement, the Company and affiliates of Mr. Landis amended the Development Agreement to limit the rights of Mr. Landis and his affiliates to participate in the development of properties under the Development Agreement.
-Among other things, Mr. Landis has agreed that (1) Mr. Landis and his affiliates will have no right to participate in any entity formed to acquire land parcels or the development company formed by the Company to provide development services under the Development Agreement, (2) Mr. Landis will have no right or obligation to play a role in development activities engaged in by the development company formed by the Company under the Development Agreement or receive compensation from the development company, (3) the affiliate of Mr. Landis will have no right to receive a contingent payment for developed properties based on stabilized returns and (4) Mr. Landis and his affiliates will have no right to sell any of the land parcels other than under certain existing arrangements.
-In exchange, the Company has agreed to:
+In connection with the acquisition of the Carnegie Center Portfolio in June 1998, the Operating Partnership entered into a development agreement with an affiliate of Mr. Alan B. Landis providing for up to approximately 2,000,000 square feet of development in or adjacent to the Carnegie Center office complex (the "Development Agreement").
+In the past few years, the Operating Partnership and Mr. Landis have been unable to agree on terms of ancillary documents that were to be entered into under the Development Agreement and, on October 21, 2004, entered into an Agreement to modify several provisions of the Development Agreement (the "2004 Agreement").
+Under the terms of the 2004 Agreement, the Operating Partnership and affiliates of Mr. Landis amended the Development Agreement to limit the rights of Mr. Landis and his affiliates to participate in the development of properties under the Development Agreement.
+Among other things, Mr. Landis has agreed that (1) Mr. Landis and his affiliates will have no right to participate in any entity formed to acquire land parcels or the development company formed by the Operating Partnership to provide development services under the Development Agreement, (2) Mr. Landis will have no right or obligation to play a role in development activities engaged in by the development company formed by the Operating Partnership under the Development Agreement or receive compensation from the development company, (3) the affiliates of Mr. Landis will have no right to receive a contingent payment for developed properties based on stabilized returns and (4) Mr. Landis and his affiliates will have no right to sell any of the land parcels other than under certain existing arrangements.
+In exchange, the Company (together with the Operating Partnership) has agreed to: